chile88

 Marcelo Ferrari Read More »

-After the vote, I went to the Diego Portales building to wait for the results announced by the dictatorship.
-I saw when they delayed and delayed things.
-And there was great expectation, and talking to the journalists there they said: “Hey, but this thing is strange, maybe they won’t recognize the results.
-Another coup may come.”
-I told them: “No, how can you say that?
-It would be the maximum discredit.
-They have everyone watching them do this.”
-And we made jokes: “The Soviet Union or the United States will come invade us, because this cannot be!”
+After the vote, I went there to the Diego Portales building to wait for the calculations by the dictatorship.
+I had to see there when they dilated and dilated things.
+And there was great expectation, we talked there with the journalists: “Hey, but this question is rare, they may not know any results.
+Another blow may come.”
+I told him: “no, how can you think of it?
+It would already be the maximum discredit.
+They have everyone on top of them, so they can do this.”
+And we made jokes: “the Soviet Union arrives or the United States arrives to invade us, because it can’t be!”

-My school was mostly YES, but I do remember very clearly that there was a debate […] and I remember very well that Juan Diego Santa Cruz who was two years above me defended the NO vote […].
+My school was mostly YES, but I do remember very clearly that there was a debate […] and I remember very well that Juan Diego Santa Cruz was two years above me defending NO […].
 And I was very impressed because the way he defended the NO was very powerful.
-Not only because he denounced the violation of human rights, but because he made a distinction between what a dictatorship was and a democracy, and the value of democracy itself.
+Not only because he denounced the violation of human rights, but because he made a distinction between what a dictatorship was and a democracy, and the value that democracy had in itself.
 Because he defended democracy, more than attacking Pinochet […].
-And he came to say: There is something much better and more interesting than Pinochet, and that is democracy, and it is freedom, and it is public debate, and it is critical thinking, and it is the diversity of opinions, and it is competition, and it’s the political parties, and it’s the elections, and it’s when the people decide, and the parties compete and the best ideas win.
+And he came to say: There is something much better and more interesting than Pinochet, and it is democracy, and it is freedom, and it is public debate, and it is critical thinking, and it is the diversity of opinions, and it is competition, and it’s the political parties, and it’s the elections, and the people decide, and the parties compete and the best ideas win.

 Millaray Jopia